IanWold/MusicXmlSharp/README.md

 # MusicXmlSharp

 I took the MusicXML XSD files and ran them through xsd.exe.
 I sorted the library out into separate class files, and they're all annotated with everything you need to do the fancy autoparsing from XML into the library.
-Some of the classes even seemt to implement `INotifyPropertyChanged`, so you can probably databind right out of the bat.
+The classes implement `INotifyPropertyChanged`, so you can databind right out of the bat.

+MusicXML verions 2.0, 3.0, and 3.1 are all included.

 ## Development